 As a benchmarking exercise, we reviewed the standards of another financial regulatory agency's OMWI that were documented in the agency's overall diversity and inclusion strategic plan.
-In developing standards, the OMWI used the agency's strategic plan, annual performance budget information, the Federal Equal Employment Opportunity Recruitment Plan,68 and the MD-715.
-Following best practices, the financial regulatory agency's diversity and inclusion strategic plan contains standards that include the agency's goals, implementation measures, priorities, and actions to satisfy Dodd-Frank Act requirements and to enhance diversity and inclusion within the agency.
+In developing standards, the OMWI used the agency's strategic plan, annual performance budget information, the Federal Equal Employment Opportunity Recruitment Plan, 68 and the MD-715.
+Following best practices, the financial regulatory agency's diversity and inclusion strategic plan contains standards that include the agency's attestation of, commitment to, and definition of diversity and inclusion, as well as the agency's goals, implementation measures, priorities, and actions to satisfy Dodd-Frank Act requirements and to enhance diversity and inclusion within the agency.